All About Colon Polyps

 Neoplastic polyps can lead to cancer.
 Neoplastic polyps can lead to a type of cancer called "carcinoma."
 These polyps look different than other polyps under a microscope.

-- Adenomatous polyps can lead to invasive colon and rectal cancer.
-They are grouped into villous, tubulovillous, and tubular adenoma subtypes by how they look under.
-Villous polyps are the most likely to progress to cancer, followed by tubulovillous and finally, tubular polyps.
+• Adenomatous polyps can lead to invasive colon and rectal cancer.
+They are grouped into villous, tubulovillous, and tubular adenoma subtypes by how they look under a microscope.
+Villous polyps are the most likely to progress to cancer, followed by tubulovillous and, tubular polyps.

-- About 10-30% of adenomas are familial, meaning they happen due to genetic variations.
-Other risk factors for adenoma are increasing age and perhaps, a high-fat diet.
-Adenomas should be removed since they can lead to cancer.
+• About 10-30% of adenomas are familial, meaning they happen due to genetic variations.
+Other risks for adenoma are increasing age and a high-fat diet.
+Adenomas should be taken out since they can lead to cancer.

-- Carcinomatous polyps are a type of adenoma and contain cancer.
-Malignant polyps make up about 5% of adenomas and are also often removed.
-However, they are more likely to lead to cancer or to spread to lymph nodes.
-Malignant polyps should be removed when certain high-risk factors are found, such as invasion of blood vessels or lymphatics, invasion of deeper tissues, involvement of polypectomy margin with cancer, and poor degree of differentiation.
+• Carcinomatous polyps are a type of adenoma and have cancer cells in them.
+Malignant polyps make up about 5% of adenomas and are often taken out.
+They are more likely to lead to cancer or to spread to lymph nodes.
+Malignant polyps should be taken out when high-risk factors are found, such as invasion of blood vessels or lymphatics, invasion of deeper tissues, involvement of polypectomy margin with cancer, and poor degree of differentiation.

-- Serrated polyps may be sessile or pedunculated.
-There is research that serrated polyps are a part of a distinct pathway that can lead to cancer.
-Three distinct types of serrated polyps have been found, including hyperplastic polyp, sessile serrated adenoma (SSA), and traditional serrated adenoma (TSA).
+• Serrated polyps may be sessile or pedunculated.
+There is research that serrated polyps are part of a distinct pathway that can lead to cancer.
+Three types of serrated polyps are hyperplastic polyp, sessile serrated adenoma (SSA), and traditional serrated adenoma (TSA).

-- Hyperplastic polyps (see above) are small sessile lesions and are often less than 5 mm.
+• Hyperplastic polyps are small sessile lesions and are often less than 5 mm.
 Hyperplastic polyps are common but are not precursors to cancer.

-Polyposis syndromes are conditions that cause many polyps.
+Polyposis syndromes can cause polyps.
 They are often caused by a genetic abnormality within a family.
 Most lead to an increased risk of colon cancer, as well as pancreatic, thyroid, and breast cancer.

 Familial adenomatous polyposis (FAP)

-Turcot's syndrome also results from changes to the APC gene and is characterized by colonic polyposis and a rare type of brain tumor.
+Turcot syndrome also results from mutations (changes) to the APC gene and is characterized by colonic polyposis and a rare type of brain tumor.
+There are two types of Turcot syndrome.
+In Type 1, polyps have a greater chance of becoming cancerous.
+For Type 2, FAP has a greater chance of developing.
 Family members of those affected should have a screening colonoscopy along with imaging of the brain (eg. MRI).
-Turcot's may be similar to Lynch syndrome or FAP, and will help determine the exact risks.

-Gardner's syndrome also results from APC mutations and is characterized by colonic polyposis, osteomas (benign bone tumors), dental abnormalities, and a variety of other benign tumors.
-Osteomas most commonly affect the mandible (the jawbone).
-They are only removed to improve symptoms or cosmetic appearance since they are benign.
-People with Gardner's Syndrome have a similar risk of colorectal cancer as those with FAP.
-They should talk to a genetic specialist about screening.
+Gardner syndrome also comes from APC mutations and is characterized by colonic polyposis, osteomas (noncancerous bone tumors), and dental abnormalities (extra teeth).
+Osteomas most often affect the mandible (the jawbone).
+They are only taken out to help symptoms or cosmetic appearance (how you look) since they are benign (not cancer).
+People with Gardner Syndrome have the same risk of colorectal cancer as those with FAP.
+They should talk to a genetic expert about screening.

 Peutz-Jeghers Syndrome

 Peutz-Jeghers syndrome is characterized by a change in color around the mouth, nose, lips, hands, and feet, along with polyps of the stomach, small intestine, and colon.
 It is caused by a change in the STK1 (LKB1) gene.
 The polyps are found mostly in the small intestine but can be found in the colon.
-Patients should have a colonoscopy at least every 2-3 years when symptoms start or starting in the late teens (if asymptomatic), as well as a small bowel investigation every 1-3 years depending if there are polyps.
+A colonoscopy should be done at least every 2-3 years, even if there are no symptoms of polyps.
+If there are polyps, a small bowel exam should be done every 1-3 years.
 This is done with diagnostic capsule endoscopy, and as needed, small bowel endoscopy.
-Polypectomy is used for treatment, while surgery is used for large, hard to remove or recurrent polyps.
+Polypectomy is used for treatment, while surgery is used for large, or recurrent polyps.
 People with Peutz-Jeghers syndrome are also at higher risk of cancer of the small intestine, pancreas, breast, uterus, ovaries, lung, cervix, or testes.

 Juvenile Polyposis Syndrome